zhangchengchuan/tp-1/docs/DeveloperGuide.md

 **Extension:**

 * 1a.
 User enters an invalid module index<br>
     * 1a1.
-System requests for a valid module index.
+System shows error in reading index.
-    * 1a2.
-User enters the module index.
-    * Steps 1a1 - 1a2 are repeated until the module index entered is correct. <br>
-      Use case resumes from step 2.
+      Use case resumes from step 1.

 ### Non-Functional Requirements